Cures and Care Tips for Pothos Plant Pests, Bugs, and Diseases

 One of the most common houseplant pests, mealybugs, are small white insects found in warm and humid environments.

 These oval-shaped bugs leave a white powdery substance on the leaves and small eggs found around the leaves and stems.
-This substance is designed to protect the bugs while they feed on the sap of the foliage, causing yellowing and deformed leaves.
+This substance is designed to protect the bugs while they feed on the sap of the foliage, causing yellowing, leaf loss, and deformed leaves.

 When dealing with mealybugs using your chosen insecticidal, make sure you remove all the eggs too to stop the infestation from spreading to other houseplants.